Museum of Musical Instruments Brussels

-The Museum of Musical Instruments ( MIM, Musée des Instruments de Musique or Muziekinstrumentenmuseum) uses modern technology to give visitors a true audio experience that is second to none.
-Rather than simply reading about the instruments you can listen to short pieces of most of the instruments.
+Rather than simply reading about the instruments you can listen to short sound pieces of the instruments.
 What does a dulcimer sound like?
 Or the African drums?
 What about the Jewish harp?
 You can experience it all here with headphones that are included in the price of the ticket.
-Music is wirelessly transmitted to the headphones when you stand on the numbered spots on the floor.
+Music is wirelessly transmitted to the headphones when you stand on the marked spots on the floor.

 With over 7000 pieces from all around the world, this museum houses one of the largest collections of musical instruments on the planet.

 The first floor starts off with salon room music, music boxes small and large, which were normally reserved for the rich households.
 There is also the beginnings of musical history with displays of accordions (the poor man’s piano) and some dulcimers (domestic instruments).

 The second floor is dedicated to musical history from all over the world.
 The displays show that music has been with us since the beginning of civilization.

 The third floor is called "Strings and Keyboards" and showcases the guitar, violin and piano.
 The museum shop is here too and sells CDs, books and souvenirs.

 On each floor is also a space for performances, dances and gatherings which are available for rent.

 Information about the instruments is available in French or Dutch in the display cases, but other languages such as German, Spanish and English can be read from the coloured cards in a box to the left as you enter each floor.

 How to get to Musical Instruments Museum